firecracker-microvm/firecracker/docs/seccompiler.md

 ## Supported platforms

-Seccompiler-bin is supported on the
+Seccompiler is supported on the
 [same platforms as Firecracker](../README.md#supported-platforms).

 ## Release policy

-Seccompiler-bin follows Firecracker's [release policy](RELEASE_POLICY.md) and version (it's released at the same time, with the same version number and adheres to the same support window).
+Seccompiler follows Firecracker's [release policy](RELEASE_POLICY.md) and version (it's released at the same time, with the same version number and adheres to the same support window).